Edinburgh Waverley railway station: Services

 London North Eastern Railway also operate their Flying Scotsman service once per day to London, southbound only, departing at 0540, calling at Newcastle only, and arriving at London King's Cross exactly four hours later at 0940.

 Lumo started operating services from London King's Cross to Edinburgh Waverley via Stevenage, Newcastle and Morpeth in October 2021.

 Routes – present and past

 Layout

 The main station facilities are located in the middle of what is essentially a large island platform which is surrounded by platforms on all four sides.
-There are 20 numbered platforms.
+There are 20 numbered platforms, in a clockwise direction from the north east.
 There are three pairs of platforms which share the same tracks.